molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_2.md

 -----

-Visualizations can often inform future statistical investigations.
 The box plot shown above might suggest that older individuals are more likely to have experienced MI.

 We can formally test this using a t-test: